Public-Resesearch-Foundation/Social-Competition-Platform/Readme.md

 # 🏆 Social Influencer Platform & Lifestyle Competition

-Rebuilding from the foundation of the 2022 competition system, this project evolves into a modern social influencer competition and lifestyle platform.
+Rebuilding from the foundation of the 2022 social influencer platform, this project evolves into a modern competition system and lifestyle platform.
 A digital ecosystem where influencers and creators can host, join, and promote healthy lifestyle challenges and services.

 ## 📖 Overview